Should a Physician Receive Relocation Reimbursement When Moving for a New Job? | Physicians Relocation

-Relocation assistance is customarily provided to a physician when the employer assists new hires with relocating from one location to another.
+Relocation assistance is customarily provided to a physician when the employer assists new hires with relocating from one location to another as a part of the benefits package.
 Relocation assistance for a physician can range from $5000-$15000.
 It is a benefit designed to help ease the financial burden of moving and get the employee started in their new position as quickly as possible.

 - Temporary housing: Some employers allow to reimburse the costs of up to 30 days of temporary housing for transferees after moving to the new job.